TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Fixed: Problem with batch thumbnail generation, files not created in right folder

 = 4.0 =
 * Added: New drag-and-drop interface to specify order of link elements
 * Added: Ability to specify target link for link categories to allow categories to be on seperate page from link library